 Buying sorghum flour in bulk here is the most cost effective way to go.

-3. Oat flour
+3. Oat Flour

 Oat flour is another good substitute for brown rice flour because it contributes a warm, nutty flavor as well as a light and fluffy texture to your baked goods.
 It resembles brown rice flour in appearance and has a similar consistency as well.
 It can be used as an equal substitution for brown rice flour.